“Negative emotions are like unwelcome guests. Just because they show up on your doorstep doesn’t mean they have a right to stay.”—Deepak Chopra

 Bring the situation to mind and feel what it brings up in you in this moment.
 It doesn’t have to be anything major.

-Here are the four steps to follow:
+And now follow the following the four steps to follow:

 Step 1.
 Recognition

 The first step is to recognise that it’s there.
-Simply acknowledge that there’s a visitor at the door.
+Simply acknowledge that there’s a visitor knocking at the door.

 Notice any tendency to judge or reject what you’re feeling and instead, make the conscious choice to turn towards it with an attitude of openness and curiosity (if possible.)